Most people are familiar with the concept of a Blue and Red

 - Morpheus – The Matrix

-What is being offered is a choice to stay in blissful
+What is being offered is a choice to stay in a world of comfortable

-ignorance or take a step into a new way of looking at the world.
-Either choice
+ignorance or take a step into a new world of painful awareness.

 This is what the Pragmatic Family of frameworks offers.
 An